The Establishment - Members

 • Trumpets

 Stuart Naylor.
-Click on the link below to listen to Stu solo on Sammy Nestico's Broadway.
+Click here to listen to Stu solo on Sammy Nestico's Broadway.

 Dr. Greg Weaver started playing trumpet in The Establishment in 1996 and serves as the organizations President.
 He is a radiologist and grows chestnuts on his farm near Nashville.